 Soviet Dominance: Alekhine, Tal, Botvinnik

-From the 1930s and all the way to the 21st century, chess was dominated by Soviet (and then Russian) players — with the notable exception of Bobby Fischer, who we’ll get to in a moment.
+From the 1930s and all the way to the 21st century, chess was dominated by Soviet (and then Russian) players.
+With the notable exception of Bobby Fischer, who we’ll get to in a moment, the best chess player was Russian for decades.
 The first of the streak was Alexander Alekhine (who would leave Russia and emigrate to France).